 Commonly, these shoes are mistaken as high-top as it exhibits a similar profile.
 Here are some of mid-top Nike Blazer sneakers offered by the brand:

 Nike Blazer Mid, Nike Blazer Mid Vintage, Nike Blazer Mid Premium, Nike Blazer Advanced

 - High-Top – Nike Blazer sneakers in high-top profile displays a structure that goes higher than the ankle which gives additional ankle protection.

 The following is the high-top sneaker that the Nike Blazer shoes Collection offers:

 Nike Blazer Hi SP, Nike Blazer High Suede, Nike Blazer High VNTG

 Based on price:

-- $100-$150 – Commonly, the Nike Blazer sneakers that carry a price tag that belongs in this price range are those of premium variations.
+- $100-$150 – Commonly, the Nike Blazer shoes that carry a price tag that belongs in this price range are those of premium variations.
 Some Special Editions also usually belong in this category.

 - Above $150 – Limited Edition collaborative hypes with big brands and names in the fashion industry mostly fall within this price range.